Dientsys/dientsys/client/README.md

 Your dev enviroment should now be set up with the correct configurations.
 I have included a prettier config file so our code stays formatted as we work.
 I have also gone ahead and created two utility functions that will be useful down the line:

 - cn.tsx

 function that leverages tailwind-merge and clsx to create dynamic classes and resuable components

-- getErros.ts
+- getError.ts

 takes a error as a parameter and returns the error message